Olof the Brash: Arrival from Sweden

-Controversy about the "Swedish rule"
+Historical debate

 Since Gnupa is mentioned in a chronicle as having ruled in 934, Olof's reign probably falls in the early 10th century.
 Although he is not documented by contemporary sources, his son and grandson, Gnupa and Sigtrygg, are mentioned on rune stones, which speaks for his historicity.
 The passage in Adam's account is often taken to mean that there was a period of Swedish rule in Denmark or part of Denmark.
 A number of arguments have been put forward to support this, including the existence of a rune stone in Saedinge on Lolland that mentions Swedes.
 Archaeologists have also wished to identify a Swedish population element in Hedeby.
 The placement of the rune stones associated with the dynasty has led to the conclusion that the kings ruled from Hedeby in South Jutland, one of the most important commercial centers in Viking Age Scandinavia.
-However, these conclusions have been hotly debated.
+However, these conclusions have been debated by historian Niels Lund.
 Adam depicts the kings of the Olof Dynasty as ruling Denmark in its entirety and not merely South Jutland.

 The epithet Olof the Brash, which is sometimes used, is based on a speculative association of Olof with the legendary Ale (Olo) the Brash who, according to Saxo Grammaticus (c.
 1200) was sent by his cousin Hring of Sweden to rule Skåne and later the rest of Denmark.